Executive Function Coaching: A Guide for HSC Students in 2026

 Task initiation is the ability to begin a task without excessive delay.
 Many HSC students know what they need to do but find starting difficult.
 This might not be laziness and instead a genuine executive function challenge.

 Breaking tasks into smaller, specific actions helps with initiation.
-“Study for English” feels vague.
-“Review Module A notes for 25 minutes” gives your child a clear starting point.
+“Study for English Assessment” feels vague and doesn’t give much of a clue where to start.
+“Review Module A notes for 25 minutes” or “Quote training for 10 minutes each day” gives your child a clear starting point.

 4. Working Memory and Holding Information While Studying